pyusb/pyusb/docs/tutorial.rst

 described in the libusb_ documentation.

 If you want to free all resources allocated by the device object (including interfaces claimed), you can use the ``dispose_resources`` function.
-It releases all resources allocated and put the device object (but not the device hardware itself) in the state it was at the time when the ``find`` function returned.
+It releases all resources allocated and puts the device object (but not the device hardware itself) in the state it was at the time when the ``find`` function returned.